bg-docs/openapi/source/includes/en/_ws-public-v2.md

 - `filled_size` the transaction volume during this K-line
 - `vol` is the trading volume during this K-line
 - `seq_id` unique and ordered id
-- `cot` is the number of transactions during this K-line period
+- `count` is the number of transactions during this K-line period
 - `interval` K-line interval
 - `product` trading pair